yiisoft/rbac-db/README.md

 - Use migration tool like [Yii DB Migration](https://github.com/yiisoft/yii-db-migration).
 Migrations are dumped as plain SQL in `sql/migrations` folder.
-- Without migrations, `SchemaManager` class can be used.
+- Without migrations, `DbSchemaManager` class can be used.
 An example of CLI command containing it can be found [here](examples/Command/RbacDbInit.php). changes manually.
 - Use plain SQL that is actual at the moment of installing `rbac-db` package (located at the root of `sql` folder).